 - Chopped parsley or cilantro, for topping

 - Place chicken, onion, garlic, ginger, tomato puree, yogurt, olive oil, garam masala, tumeric powder, cumin, paprika, salt, cinnamon, ground black pepper, and cayenne pepper in a large bowl.
 With a spatula, stir to combine everything and make sure the chicken is coated well.

-Gently place the mixture in the insert of the crockpot and add the two bay leaves.
+- Once marinated, gently place the mixture in the insert of the crockpot and add the two bay leaves.

-Cover and cook for 4 hours on low (or 2 hours on high).
+- Cover and cook for 4 hours on low (or 2 hours on high).

-When done, in a medium bowl, whisk together heavy cream and corn starch, then pour the mixture into the crockpot and gently stir.
+- When done, in a medium bowl, whisk together heavy cream and corn starch, then pour the mixture into the crockpot and gently stir.
 Let cook an additional 20 minutes to thicken up.
 Squeeze half a lemon over the mixture then stir to incorporate.

-Serve hot over a bed of white (or brown) rice.
+- Serve hot over a bed of white (or brown) rice.